FU-CHANG-KAI/Reveal/README.md

 # Reveal
-Reveal is a function whcih visually display the relation between ecnomic growth (gdpPercapita) and life expextancy(lifeExp) of countries around the world.
+Reveal is a function whcih **visually displays the relation between ecnomic growth (gdpPercapita) and life expextancy(lifeExp)** of different group of countries around the world.

-##Installation
+## Installation
 Use pandas and matplotlib

-##Usage
+## Usage

 ```python
 import pandas as pd